Brandonsams/Digital-CV/resume.md

 - <hirebrandonsams@gmail.com>
 - (208)598-3793
 - [www.linkedin.com/in/-brandon-sams-](www.linkedin.com/in/-brandon-sams-)
-- Salt Lake City, UT
+- West Valley City, UT
 <!-- - [brandonsams.github.io](https://brandonsams.github.io/) -->

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It is intended to be used for a short summary. -->